KSP-KOS/KOS/doc/source/language/variables.rst

 functions, they cannot have local scope.
 A LOCK *always* has global scope.

 By default a ``LOCK`` expression is ``GLOBAL`` when made.
-This is neccesary for backward compatibility with older scripts that use LOCK STEERING from inside triggers, loops, etc, and expect it to affect the global steering value.
+This is necessary for backward compatibility with older scripts that use LOCK STEERING from inside triggers, loops, etc, and expect it to affect the global steering value.